 Prior to your scan you will be asked to use the toilet and empty your bladder.
-You do not have to undress for the scan but will be asked to remove metal objects such as keys or coins from your pockets.
+You do not have to undress for the scan but may be asked to remove metal objects such as keys or coins from your pockets and to take off any jewellery.

-The scan is taken with you laying on an examination couch in-between the gamma camera detectors, which are positioned over your abdomen.
-We will acquire one or two images which will take approximately 10 minutes each.
+The scan is taken with you lying on an examination couch between the gamma camera detectors.
+During the scan it is important to lie still.